KailasHiwale/python-interview-tasks/README.md

 # python-interview-tasks
-The collection of tasks with solutions for python technical/coding rounds.
+The collection of tasks with solutions for python technical/coding rounds (Adding gradually).